 - Telling my manager that I am sick makes me anxious – 21%

 - I feel I have already taken too many sick days already – 12%

 - I am worried it will affect my chances of promotion – 11%

 The three most common causes for pressure related to sick days come from managers and the stressful workloads they’re piling on their team.
-It could be that managers aren’t doing enough to allow their staff to take time off when they’re unwell.
+It could be that managers aren’t doing enough to allow their staff to take time off and get a break from that office furniture when they’re unwell.